 Yes.
 Separate discussions would be required with OEC.

 5. Are the warranties assignable?
 Any "change of control" issues?
 Transfer of the warranties is not an issue.
-Each
+Each of the equipment contracts will be assigned to the project LLC’s prior to closing (to the extent that they are not already in the name of the project LLC’s).
+These assignments are permitted because at the time of assignment, the project LLC’s will be affiliated with Enron North America Corp.
+None of the equipment contracts require consent for any change in control of ownership in the project LLC’s.
+Therefore, no approval by the equipment vendors will be necessary in connection with the sale of the membership interests in the project LLC’s.

 6. Can I get a copy of the completed real estate purchase contracts and

-details on pending real estate deals?are– Doc #’s 01.02.16 – 01.02.25.
+details on pending real estate deals?
+All of these contracts are on DealBench – Doc #’s 01.02.16 – 01.02.25.
 The only pending transaction left can be found at Doc # 01.02.17.

 Does the warranty cover the DCS?
 Yes, the warranty covers the Distributive Control System.